 Many entity structures offer protection for your personal assets.
-If your business is getting sued or facing lawsuits, your personal properties such as your house, savings, real estate, are all protected from liability.
+If your business involves in a lawsuit, your personal properties such as your house, savings, real estate, are all protected from liability.

 On the flip side, if your business is low-cost and not likely to borrow money for future growth, a less formal structure will give you more freedom and flexibility.

 As a new business owner, you may want simple entity types to start with as it involves minimum obligations.
 But it is always worth considering more complex entity types for liability protection and growth potential.

 2. Which type of business in Cyprus is right for you